 It exposed me as a vulnerable, weak, insecure teen, a coward, a laughing stock, and a born target.

 I learnt about human nature when friends who declared their support soon welcomed back the perpetrator after declaring an intention to ostracise him.

 It was never their fault, of course, that it all escalated in my own head.
 Privacy and contemplation allowed thought to spiral out of control.
 Solidarity didn’t last beyond a weekend.

 Facing a Challenge

 The coping mechanism was a turn on my own appearance.
 That, in one form or another, has dominated the way I have fashioned myself in the 21st century.

 It’s a subject I struggle to write about because it’s difficult to do so in a constructive and unselfish way.
 I know how difficult (and often unpleasant) it is to read and hear people laying into themselves.

 I’m aware of the measures I take – mostly jocular – to maintain a rather sorry need to sound the voices that are imprisoned within.

 How do you get around issues so fundamentally antisocial and destructive?
 My way, as with anything, has been to study it, and to lose myself in the fascination of how the mind/body relationship works.

-One might see fit to embrace a harrowing affliction if it provides beautiful insights that might otherwise not have been realised.
+Dare we embrace harrowing afflictions if they provide insights that might otherwise not have been realised?